 Too many facial products.

 We're told we need to wash our face twice per day (morning and night), then spray toner, moisturize, apply a facial serum, and then maybe a bit of wrinkle-guard around the eyes and key areas.
-Which is great!
-But that's another big reason why your hair is getting greasy.
+Which is great if that's your thing, but that's another big reason why your hair is getting greasy, especially around your face area.
 So turn down the volume on facial products, especially too close to bedtime, or sleep with your hair off the face (I love a good pineapple bun at bedtime!
 That's like the photo you see to your left ;)

 Some medications can also aggravate the skin and sebaceous glands.
 If you're taking medications and are experiencing changes in your hair and how it looks or feels, consult with your doctor or a pharmacist for advice.
 There are way too many prescription medications to name here, so best to ask your doctor.

 Through the years I've tried it all and what works the best is to keep it simple: Wash your scalp gently, nourish your hair with a light leave-in conditioner, use a hair oil serum if you have flyaways or frizz, and maybe once or twice per month do a deep cleanse and deep moisturize treatment.
 Easy peasy!

 One final takeaway from this blog is, to try something new.
 If your routine hasn't been working, switch it up!
 Skip a day, skip two days, use less stuff in your hair, or maybe even practice some mindfulness techniques to de-stress.
 We're all different and our hair will respond differently.
 Try something new until you find what works for you.

 - - - -